 You'll have the chance to experience a significant variety of patient scenarios.
 You can be involved in exciting and challenging situations to learn and practice:

-During your second year you’ll undertake a further ten weeks of placement with the Ambulance Service during which you’ll develop and enhance your clinical practice in line with your learning at university in order to complete the module Clinical Practice in Paramedic Science 2.
+During your second year you’ll undertake a further placement with the Ambulance Service during which you’ll develop and enhance your clinical practice in line with your learning at university in order to complete the module Clinical Practice in Paramedic Science 2.

-In addition you’ll undertake two weeks of placements with our out-of-ambulance partners.
+In addition you’ll undertake placements with our out-of-ambulance partners.
 These will include emergency department and mental health placements.
 These are provided to ensure that you, as a developing health care professional, are able to perform autonomous clinical practice aware of the wider health industry.

-In your third year you’ll undertake a further ten weeks of placement with the Ambulance Service, achieving the standards required for autonomous practice as a paramedic and completing the module Clinical Practice in Paramedic Science 3.
+In your third year you’ll undertake a further placement with the Ambulance Service, achieving the standards required for autonomous practice as a paramedic and completing the module Clinical Practice in Paramedic Science 3.

-In addition you’ll be placed for a further two weeks with out-of-ambulance provider, these will include maternity services and critical care areas.
+In addition you’ll be placed with our out-of-ambulance providers, these will include maternity services and critical care areas.
 These placements will enhance your clinical practice, enabling exposure to key clinical interventions that are often required within emergency medicine.